nycmeshnet/docs/content/hardware/config.md

 "n<your-node-id>-<device-type>-<index>".
 So if your node id is 1000, your device name could be: n1000-sxt-0

 **Set a password**
 System > password
-IMPORTANT: You must use a unique and strong (at least 8 characters, the longer the better) password to ensure the security of your device!
+For DIY installs, use your own unique and strong (at least 8 characters, the longer the better) password to ensure the security of your device!
+For volunteer-led installs, use the standard NYC Mesh password.
+Reach out to the #install-team channel on slack if you need to request the password.

 **IP > Services**
 - Disable telnet